-- a) The registration acts and/ or decision on establishment and/or statute (in accordance with relevant national law) of each partner - b) Additional documents for private partners for check of financial capacity: - Balance sheet and profit and loss account for last two closed financial years.
-If a private partner does not have these documents because at the moment of submission of application financial year is not closed yet, then it must be submitted prior to contracting, if private partner participates in selected operation. - Reference letter from the bank where the private applicant holds an account (the letter should state that the institution is a customer, the duration of the banking relationship and confirm that the customer, up to date, has met its commitments and made bank transactions regularly thus concluding that the customer is favourably known because it has adequate solvency requirements).
+- 2. Annexes for administrative compliance check: - 1.
+Lead Partner Statement; - 2.
+Project Partner Statement; - 3.
+Partnership Pre-Agreement. - 3.
+Supporting documents for eligibility check: - a) The registration acts and/ or decision on establishment and/or statute (in accordance with relevant national law) of each partner - b) Additional documents for check of financial capacity for non-profit organizations governed by private law: - Balance sheet and profit and loss account27 for last two closed financial years28.
+If a private partner does not have these documents because at the moment of submission of application financial year is not closed yet, then it must be submitted prior to contracting, if private partner participates in selected operation.